pbell23/voicely/README.md

 ## Environment Setup

-Before using Voicely, you must set up the OpenAI API key as an environment variable:
+To use Voicely, you must provide your OpenAI API key as an environment variable:

+- Obtaining the API Key: If you haven't already, get your API key from [OpenAI's API platform](https://platform.openai.com/api-keys).
+Note that using the OpenAI API may incur costs, so ensure your account has sufficient credits.

 ### Unix-based Systems (Linux/macOS)